 (of any temperature and evolutionary state, and including nearby star formation and Galactic ISM); two panels dealing with Stellar Populations

-(resolved); three panels dealing with Galaxies
+(resolved); three panels dealing with Galaxies and the IGM

 (including unresolved stellar populations and ISM in external galaxies); two panels dealing with Massive Black Holes and Hosts